parcelvoy/platform/docs/docs/how-to/campaigns/design.md

 You have by far the most customizeability when sending emails.
 You are able to adjust the entire design to be anything you would like.
 There are two different options for designing emails and the editor will vary based on your selection.

 #### Visual
+The visual editor provides you with a drag-and-drop interface for crafting emails without having to write any code.
+On the right hand side you are provided with different basic building blocks which you can drag in.
+Each block can then be customized to have specific styles or layouts.

 ![Design Campaign Visual](/img/campaigns_design_visual.png)